 Appointment of Auditors as per the Requirements of Companies Act, 2013

-An Auditor in simple words can be defined as an individual who has been trained for reviewing and verifying the accounting data and has been recognized as a Chartered Accountant as per Chartered Accountant Act, 1949.
+An Auditor, in simple terms, can be defined as an individual who has been trained to review and verify accounting data and has been recognized as a Chartered Accountant as per the Chartered Accountants Act, 1949.
 They hold the responsibility to review and evaluate the reliability and validity of the financial statements of a company.
-For this, they would scrutinize the books of accounts of a company with reference to the documents, vouchers, and such other documents which are relevant and pertaining to the entity to ensure that the entries made therein are giving a reliable and valid view of the business and its transactions.
+For this, they would scrutinize the Company’s books of accounts in reference to relevant documents, vouchers, and other pertinent documents to ensure that the entries made therein provide a reliable and valid view of the business and its transactions.

 Appointment of Auditor

-Every company at their first AGM appoints an individual or firm as their auditor.
-Before such appointment, it is mandatory to obtain by the Company that written consent of the auditor with respect to such appointment, and a certificate from him stating that such appointment of him as an auditor of the company shall be in accordance with the conditions as prescribed under the Companies Act with regard to the same.
+Every Company at its first AGM appoints an independent firm as its Auditor.
+Before such appointment, it is mandatory to obtain from the Company the written consent of the Auditor with respect to such appointment, and a certificate from him stating that such appointment of him as an auditor of the Company shall be in accordance with the Companies Act as prescribed under the same with regard to the same.

 Appointment of Auditor by a Company other than a Government Company